Supporterino/truenas-graphite-to-prometheus/README.md

 ```
 Make the script executable (e.g. `chmod +x apply-netdata-conf.sh`) and run it after TrueNAS updates.

-Working on a fix — PRs welcome
-I’m actively working on a solution that avoids manual re-copying on updates.
-Contributions, suggestions, or a persistent TrueNAS-compatible Netdata configuration method are welcome — please open a PR.

 ### graphite_exporter

 You obviously need a running `graphite_exporter` which is scrabed by your prometheus instance and is reachable by your TrueNAS instance to push metrics to.